mathieubouhelier/wallApp/README.md

 [] add page edit
   * load the content and title and do not send empty [] add page publish post (whti autorization!)
+[] check all return code of swagger and error message...
+[X] check if delete wrong one error message title is missing